How long will it take for decisions to be made and work to be done?

 To make sure the right decisions are being made, the Council needs to follow a rigorous process and this takes some time to complete.

 Then comes a full damage assessment comes after the DEE is completed.
 This details the damage to the building and what steps need to be taken to repair it.
 This information is used in discussions with the Council’s insurers to come to an agreed position about a building.
 At this point it may become apparent that a building is damaged beyond economic repair.

-Next the Council progresses to a conceptual repair strategy which includes options for repair and strengthening the building to meet NBS as required.
+Next the Council progresses to a conceptual repair strategy which includes options for repair and strengthening the building if required.
 The options for repair are costed.